-- 1. Complete the Time Zone Conflict Form (https://uoft.me/PSY-TimeZone), and - 2.
-Email the form to jonathan.cant@utoronto.ca at least two weeks (10 business days) before the date of the activity, or as soon as possible, if it was not possible to identify the conflict earlier.
+- 1. Complete the Request for Missed Term Work Accommodations Form. - Email the form to the course email at least two weeks (10 business days) before the date of the activity, or as soon as possible if it was not possible to identify the conflict earlier.
+Requests sent after the activity deadline may not be accommodated.